All best sellers

 To ensure they adhere well and do not peel like skin, especially on low-adhesion materials, follow these steps:

-1. Surface Preparation – Clean the surface thoroughly to remove dust, grease, or residues.
-For non-porous materials, lightly sand or scuff the surface to create texture.
+1. Surface preparation: clean the surface thoroughly to remove dust, grease, or residue.
+For non-porous materials, lightly sand or scrape the surface to create texture.

-2. Use a Primer – Apply a suitable primer designed for the material to improve adhesion.
-For plastics and metals, use a compatible adhesion promoter.
+2. Use a suitable primer: the use of a super flexible foam primer from Green Stuff World is designed to improve adhesion on practically any material.
+For plastics and metals, use a compatible primer.

-3. Thin, Even Layers – This is the most important step in its application.
-Apply multiple thin coats instead of thick layers, allowing each coat to dry before adding the next.
-This prevents them from forming a thick film that can peel.
-The best way to achieve a very thin application is to thin them a lot and let it dry well between each application.
-The fastest way to achieve a thin application would be to use an airbrush or a spray gun that allows extremely thin coats to be sprayed.
-The more the paint builds up, the easier it is to peel it off, especially if it is scratched or rubbed off a lot.
+5. The best way to achieve a very fine application is to thin it a lot and allow it to dry thoroughly between each application.
+Using an airbrush or spray gun allows extremely fine layers to be sprayed on.
+The more the paint accumulates, the longer it will take to dry and the easier it will be to peel off, especially if it is scratched or rubbed a lot.

-4. Allow Proper Drying Time – Let it fully cure, as premature handling can weaken adhesion.
-Drying time can be affected by ambient temperature, humidity, and type of material.
-There are more porous materials that dry very fast, and others that, on the contrary, are smoother or have non-stick properties that need more drying time.
-For complicated materials with low adhesion properties, we recommend letting them dry for at least 24 hours.
+6. Let it dry properly: let it dry completely, as handling it too soon can weaken the adhesion.
+Drying time can be affected by ambient temperature, humidity, and the type of material.
+Some more porous materials dry very quickly, while others, on the contrary, are smoother or have non-stick properties that require more drying time.
+In the case of complicated materials with low adhesion properties, we recommend leaving them to dry for at least 24 hours.

-5. Seal with a Flexible Varnish – Apply a compatible sealer or varnish to protect the flexi paint from cracking and peeling over time.
+7. Seal with a flexible varnish: apply a compatible sealer or varnish to protect the paint from cracking and peeling over time.

 Remember that if you accumulate many thin layers, in the end, you will also have a thick layer, as well as a very thick layer given without control, and therefore, susceptible to peeling when scratched with something.